sreeramsunkara/TAS-Workshop-CAH/README.md

 - Follow the numbers on the picture above.
 We will let you know when to click on them.

 1. Your `org` is a logical segmentation of your PaaS environment that allows `Org Managers` to control settings and resources, such as `spaces`, `domains`, and `members` associated with the selected `space`, in Apps Manager.
-Corporations tipically use `Org` structures to align/organize TAS around Business Units, Company Divisions, Products, or Program Areas.
+Corporations typically use `Org` structures to align/organize TAS around Business Units, Company Divisions, Products, or Program Areas.

-2. `Orgs` can have one or many `Spaces`. `Spaces` are often named after Life-Cycle-Mgmt phases such as Prod, Dev, QA, Test, SandBox.
+2. `Orgs` can have one or many `Spaces`. `Spaces` are often named after Life-Cycle-Mgmt phases such as Prod, Dev, QA, Test, Sandbox.
 It's within `Spaces` that Apps are executed. `Memory` is a resource managed at the `Org` level.
 In the diagram shown above, next to the #2 yellow pointer, your `Org` is using a certain percentage of the 10GB allocated to it by the Platform Team of administrators.

 3. Your `Org` has only one `Space` at the present time.
-When `user9` first logged into TAS using `cf login` on the terminal session, he/she landed at the `workshop` space witin `org9`.
-That's were we will find the `chess` App.
+When `user9` first logged into TAS using `cf login` on the terminal session, he/she landed at the `workshop` space within `org9`.
+That's where we will find the `chess` App.

 4. Yellow pointer #4 shows who is logged-in the Apps Manager session.